GDTS: Goal-Guided Diffusion Model with Tree Sampling for Multi-Modal Pedestrian Trajectory Prediction: PROPOSED METHOD

-The details of the tree sampling algorithm are presented in Algorithm \ref{algo1}.
-Our tree sampling algorithm is designed especially for multi-modal prediction and divided into two stages: the trunk stage and the branch stage, which distinguishes it from the standard sampling procedure (DDPM~\cite{DDPM_2020_Neurips} and DDIM\cite{DDIM_2021_ICLR}).
+The trajectory prediction module receives the estimated goals $G$ and the history trajectory $X$ as input.
+Following previous works \cite{Trajectron++_2020_ECCV, MID_2022_CVPR}, we augment the history state $X$ with velocity and acceleration.
+Additionally, we integrate the goal information into the state by concatenating the vector from the position of this frame $x_t$ to the goal $g \in G$, as shown in lines 3-6 of Algorithm \ref{algo1}.
+After obtaining the augmented state $\hat{X}$ for each goal estimation, an LSTM encoder is trained to extract the feature $\textbf{f}$ of the state.
+Similarly, We refer to the feature $\textbf{f}_n$ obtained using $g_n$ as \textit{diverse feature}, and the feature $\textbf{f}_*$ obtained using $g_*$ as \textit{common feature}.
+And $\textbf{f}$ then serves as the guidance of the diffusion.
+During the forward process of diffusion, noise is added to the ground truth trajectory $Y^0$, and this noise addition is repeated for $K$ times to obtain a series of noisy future trajectories $\{Y^1, ..., Y^K\}$; While in step $k$ of the reverse denoising process, the diffusion network predicts a noise conditioned on $k$ and $\textbf{f}$.
+This predicted noise is then used to denoise the noisy future trajectory $\widetilde{Y}^k$ to $\widetilde{Y}^{k-1}$.
+With the iterative denoising process, the future trajectory prediction $\widetilde{Y} = \widetilde{Y}^0$ can be gradually reconstructed from a Gaussian distribution $Y^K\sim\mathcal{N}(0,\mathbf{I})$.
+Standard sampling algorithms (DDPM~\cite{DDPM_2020_Neurips} and DDIM~\cite{DDIM_2021_ICLR}) repeat the whole sampling procedure to generate multiple modalities, which could be time-consuming.
+To alleviate this drawback, we propose tree sampling, as shown in Algorithm \ref{algo1}.
+Our tree sampling algorithm is designed especially for multi-modal prediction and is divided into two stages: the trunk stage and the branch stage.
 The total number of DDPM diffusion steps is $K$, and the number of DDIM diffusion steps is $K_I$.
 The trunk stage consists of $K_t$ steps, and the branch stage consists of $K_b$ steps.
-In the trunk stage (lines 2-5), we begin by utilizing the \textit{common feature} to denoise the trajectory.
-The denoised result of the trunk stage, denoted as $\widetilde{Y}^{K-K_t}$, is deterministic and could serve as general initialization for further denoising conditioned on different \textit{diverse features} $\textbf{f}_n$, i.e., the trunk which links to different branches of this tree.
-In the subsequent branch stage (lines 8-14), different $\textbf{f}_n$ are used for refinement of $\widetilde{Y}^{K-K_t}$ to obtain final multi-modal predictions $\widetilde{Y}^{0}_n$.
-Since the branch stage needs to be run multiple times for different modalities, we apply DDIM in this stage to increase the inference speed while a variant of DDPM is used exclusively in the trunk stage.
+In the trunk stage (lines 10-12), we begin by utilizing the \textit{common feature} $\textbf{f}_*$ to denoise the trajectory.
+By applying a variant of DDPM which removes the noise term $\sigma_t\textbf{z}$ (we call this variant deterministic-DDPM or d-DDPM in short), the deterministic denoised result of the trunk stage $\widetilde{Y}^{K-K_t}$ is obtained, which could serve as general initialization for further denoising conditioned on different \textit{diverse features} $\textbf{f}_n$, i.e., the trunk which links to different branches of this tree.
+In the subsequent branch stage (lines 15-22), different $\textbf{f}_n$ are used for refinement of $\widetilde{Y}^{K-K_t}$ to obtain final multi-modal predictions $\widetilde{Y}^{0}_n$.
+Since the branch stage needs to be run multiple times for different modalities, we apply DDIM in this stage to increase the inference speed.
 Experiments demonstrate our combination scheme generates more accurate results in real-world datasets.